 Given all of this, it’s pretty hard to make a case that “gun control” played a significant role in Nazi conquest.
 In fact, one might well say that when gun addicts brandish Hitler as a weapon, they are unwittingly arguing against their own cause.

 (NOTE: Paragraph 5 of the above post was added after initial publication.
-For a more detailed discussion of this topic, see More on the Myth of Hitler’s Gun Ban, Part 1 and More on the Myth of Hitler’s Gun Ban, Part 2.)
+For a more detailed discussion of this topic, see More on the Myth of Hitler’s Gun Ban, Part 1 and More on the Myth of Hitler’s Gun Ban, Part 2.
+Because the above post was deluged with comments, a few of them somehow were overlooked and did not get approved and published until later.
+Apologies to those who posted them.
+Comments on this article are now closed.)